-- Upon receipt of the referral (via email from the HMIS System), the CES Staff will review the RRH referral for completeness. - o If the referral is not complete, the Human Services Manager will decline referral in HMIS. - A provider note will be added to the client profile stating the reason for denial.
-The referring organization will need to resubmit the entire referral if documentation is missing. - If the referral is complete, CES Staff will accept the referral in HMIS.
+- Upon receipt of the referral (via email from the HMIS System), the CES Manager will review the RRH referral for completeness. - If the referral is not complete, the CES Manager will decline referral in HMIS.

+- A provider note will be added to the client profile stating the reason for denial.
+The referring organization will need to resubmit the entire referral if documentation is missing. - If the referral is complete, the CES Manager will accept the referral in HMIS.
 Acceptance of the referral does not mean acceptance to a designated RRH Provider.
 It signifies the referral paperwork is complete and the household has been added to the RRH by-names listing. - Submission of rapid rehousing referral to CES does not automatically indicate placement on the by-names list or acceptance to the rapid rehousing program. - Based upon the Prioritization Score, households will be added to the RRH by-names-list.
-Households will be listed by date and their Prioritization Score provided. - Referrals will be maintained on the By-Names-List from data directly from HMIS that includes the following. - o HH's first and last name, HMIS #, Referral date, VI-SPDAT Score, Prioritization Score. - HH's will be listed in order of Prioritization and referral date in the event that the Prioritization Score is the same. - o The By- Names- List will be shared via email with RRH providers.

-- Assignments will be made by CES staff base when an opening is available during the weekly RRH meeting.
-The RRH case manager, the funding source and date household was accepted into RRH will be listed on the By-Names-List. - The RRH provider will contact the household's case manager to schedule the initial meeting. - The RRH Partnering Agency will keep the CES Supervisor informed should the case manager/household neglect to follow through or meet when scheduled. - → For Community referrals: RRH partners will make three attempts within a seven-day period to contact a household for services once an initial referral is received, if the household does not respond, the RRH provider will document the attempts in HMIS under provider notes and notify the CES Staff of such attempts.
-The RRH provider will continue to attempt at contact for up to 30 days. - If there is no contact with a community referral after 30 days, the household will be moved to the removed list. - o If the household is interested in RRH in the future, they will need to initiate the RRH referral process again.
+Households will be listed by date and their Prioritization Score provided. - Referrals will be maintained on the By-Names-List from data directly from HMIS that includes the following. - HH's first and last name, HMIS #, Referral date, VI-SPDAT Score, Prioritization Score. - HH's will be listed in order of Prioritization and referral date if the Prioritization Score is the same. - The By- Names- List will be shared via email with RRH providers. - Assignments will be made by the CES Manager when an opening is available during the biweekly RRH meeting (2nd and 4th Tuesday of the month).
+The RRH case manager, the funding source and date household was accepted into RRH will be listed on the By-Names-List.
+On the 3rd Tuesday of the month, the RRH Provider will participate in the RRH Admin Meeting to discuss accepted RRH slots, active cases, and case projections to support the inflow and outflow of participants in our CES. - $\circ~$ The RRH provider will contact the household's case manager to schedule the initial meeting. - There will be one (1) BNL for RRH, which DSS/HSD (CES Manager) will update at least once weekly. - A separate BNL will be maintained for PSH. - RRH VHSP providers can directly take persons' from their respective emergency shelters to move HHs into VHSP RRH. - They will remove HHs based on current prioritization (High, Medium, Low). - VHSP Providers are permitted to dedicate 20% of their budget towards slots to assist households who are move-in ready. - Budgets and slot amounts must be submitted to CoC Lead and CES Manager for review. - Slots from their respective agency must be submitted to pwacocrrh@pwcgov.org. - CES manager will track and monitor slots with provider during RRH Admin as needed. - Providers are expected to follow VHSP guidelines. - The RRH Partnering Agency will keep the CES Manager informed should the case manager/household neglect to follow through or meet when scheduled. - For Community referrals: RRH partners will make three attempts within a seven-day period to contact a household for services once an initial referral is received, if the household does not respond, the RRH provider will document the attempts in HMIS under provider notes and notify the CES Staff of such attempts.
+The RRH provider will continue to attempt at contact for up to 90 days.

+- If there is no contact with a community referral after 90 days, the household will be moved to the removed list. - If the household is interested in RRH in the future, they will need to initiate the RRH referral process again.